L9Manuel9/cybersecurity-skills/Researches/README.md

 ## Table of Contents

-1. Introduction
+1. A short overview

 2. Vulnerabilities in IoT Devices

-3. Crucible of Cryptominer Infections
+3. Mechanics of Cryptominer infections

-4. Effects of Cryptominer Infections on Systems
+4. Impact of cryptominer infections on systems

-5. Evolution of Cryptomining Tactics
+5. Evolution of cryptomining techniques

 - 5.1.
 Polymorphic Miners